UVA Board of Visitors elects Paul Mahoney interim president, search kicks off for 10th president

 According to a community engagement and nomination summary presentation from the BOV meeting, top priorities in the selection of an interim president include “stabil[izing] and build[ing] trust,” “attracting and retaining talent,” “UVA Health,” “academic freedom and protection of research and teaching,” and “community relationships.”
 Two main challenges—“research and funding cuts” and the “highly complex legal environment”—were also named.

 More than 140 people were nominated for the interim president position, with almost 600 nominations submitted.
-Among the nominees, five candidates received 30 or more nominations.
+Among those named, five candidates received 30 or more nominations.

 Organizations, including the UVA chapter of the American Association of University Professors, raised questions about the BOV and the process for selecting the interim and 10th president.